 I suppose it was knowing the incongruity of things like these that caused me to wonder about what is really prophesied in Daniel.
 I began asking God to reveal to me what those days actually foretold.
 Obviously, they were put there for a reason.
-If not to show when Christ would return, then what do they point to?
+If not to show when Christ would return, then to what do they point?
 God answers prayer!
-I love his word, and I’m convinced we can know all that he tells us in the Scriptures (Deuteronomy 29:29; cp.
-Acts 1:7).
+I love his word, and I’m convinced we can know all that he tells us in the Scriptures (Deuteronomy 29:29; cf. Acts 1:7).
 To begin with understanding how the seventieth week figures out in history will involve some math and knowledge of the Jewish calendar.

-The Hebrew calendar follows the moon rather than the sun, as our calendars do today.
+The Hebrew calendar follows the moon rather than the sun, as our solar calendars do today.
 It contains 12 lunations of 29½ days each, giving us a year of 354 days of 30 and 29-day alternating months.
 The first month is called Nisan (or Abib), which has 30 days, the second has 29 etc. (odd number months having 30 days and even number months having 29).
-Seven times in a 19 year time cycle a 13th month is added (like our leap years add a day to February), having 29 or 30 days was added, making that particular year 383 (or 384) days long.
-The prophetic year, as implied in the Bible however, has 360 days and is composed of twelve 30-day months.
+Seven times in a 19 year time cycle a 13th month is added (like our leap years add a day to February), having 29 or 30 days, making that particular year 383 (or 384) days long.
+The prophetic year, as implied in the Bible, however, has 360 days and is composed of twelve 30-day months.
 Both the prophetic year and the actual Jewish calendar year are important to our study.
 With this groundwork laid, We have what we need to consider the specifics of Daniel’s prophecy.
 May God bless the understanding of all who read and consider the meaning of this important prophecy.